MalavikaN33/Sacate-Sac-/README.md

 # SACATE-Sac-

-An easy-to-navigate website which can be used to donate food, clothing or other necessities to the distribution centres as well as a direction to the well-funded PMCARES charitable trust.
+An easy-to-navigate website which can be used to donate food, clothing or other necessities to the distribution centers as well as a direction to the well-funded PMCARES charitable trust.
 The website is integrated with a chatbot that helps improve user experience.
 Refer to the Demo videos provided toward the end of the file for a clear understanding of the functionalities of the website.

 ## Steps